MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQuantity.md

 # Waste quantity in Sustainability waste (WasteQuantity)

 Stores information on the actual waste quantity of the organization\.

+Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWasteDataModel/WasteQuantity.cdm.json" target="_blank">GitHub</a>.

 ## Traits

 <details>